Climbing Ancohuma (6.427 m.) (6 days)

-Ancohuma is located in the northern section of the Cordillera Real, part of the Andes, east of Lake Titicaca.
-It is located just south of the Illampú, a little lower, near the city of Sorata.
-Despite being taller than Illampú, Ancohuma is a softer peak, and it is a somewhat easier climb.
+Ancohuma is situated in the northern section of the Cordillera Real, which is part of the Andes, to the east of Lake Titicaca.
+It is located just south of Illampú, slightly lower in altitude, and close to the city of Sorata.
+Despite being taller than Illampú, Ancohuma is a less challenging climb, as it has a softer peak.

-Day 1.- We leave La Paz and drive to the city of Sorata at 2900m by private vehicle (4 hours of travel).
+We will leave La Paz and drive towards the town of Sorata at 2900 m by private vehicle (4 hours ride).
 This Andean town offers subtropical vegetation and is an interesting contrast to the Illampu massif.
-We will spend the night in a small hotel in the city.
+We will spend the night in a small hotel in town.

-Day 2.- After breakfast, we will begin the ascent to our first camp in Laguna Chijllata (4,800m).
-This day takes approximately 5-6 hours of walking.
+After breakfast, we will head towards the town of Kolani, and then continue the ascent to our first camp at Laguna Chillata (4,204 m).
+This day will take approximately 6-7 hours of walking.

-Day 4.- The ascent to the high camp (5,600m) today starts on a rocky moraine and towards the end of the day it will take us to the glacier itself.
+The ascent to the high camp (5,600 m) starts today through a rocky moraine and towards the end of the day will take us to the glacier itself.

-Day 5.- From the high camp, the ascent to the summit is completed in 4-5 hours.
-From there we descend to the Glacier Lake.
+From the high camp, the ascent to the summit of Ancohuma (6,427 m.) is completed in 5 hours.
+From there we descend to Laguna Glacial by the same route.

-Day 6.- From the base camp, we will return to Sorata, where our vehicle will be waiting for us to take us back to La Paz.
+From the base camp, we will return to the Titisani pass, and finally to the Kolani community, where our vehicle will be waiting to take us back to La Paz.